Skip to main content

 These can sometimes make your heart medication less effective.

-Grapefruit and grapefruit juice can affect the way your liver processes some statins and increase side effects, so you may need to avoid it or reduce your intake.
-Talk to your doctor or pharmacist about what’s recommended for you.
+Grapefruit and grapefruit juice can affect the way your liver processes some statins and increase side effects.
+Ask your doctor or pharmacist if you need to avoid or limit grapefruit with the statin you take.